Van Cutsem

-The Van Cutsem family is an old and notable Dutch family originating in the Flemish Brabant.
-The family belongs to the Belgian nobility, said to have descended from an illegitimate son of Henry II, Duke of Brabant, who was given a knighthood and an estate, called Cuetssem Velde, near Sint-Pieters-Leeuw.
-One branch of the family, established in Great Britain, is closely associated with the British royal family.
+The Van Cutsem family is an old and notable family of Dutch origin historically rooted in Flemish Brabant (present-day Belgium) and later established branches in Great Britain.
+The family belong to the Belgian nobility and are traditionally said to descend from an illegitimate son of Henry II, Duke of Brabant, who was later knighted and given an estate called Cuetssem Velde near Sint-Pieters-Leeuw in Brabant.
+Over centuries the family acquired considerable land and status in the region, later spreading to England in the 19th century where they became well connected with the British aristocracy and, in the 20th and 21st centuries, with the British royal family.